openfaas/openfaas.github.io/_posts/2023-09-18-confluent-kafka.md

 Instead of managing dozens or hundreds of individual subscriptions between the various replicas of each function, this is managed in the long-lived Kafka connector.
 This pattern is common across the various connectors including Postgres, AWS SNS/SQS, Cron, etc. In addition to helping manage the number of subscribers per partition, having the subscription managed in a connector means that all functions can be scaled to zero safely.

-A connector can subscribe to one or many topics, and then invoke functions based upon the messages it receives.
+[An OpenFaaS event connector](https://docs.openfaas.com/reference/triggers/) can subscribe to one or many topics, and then invoke functions based upon the messages it receives.
 The connector is stateless, and can be scaled up or down to match the number of partitions in the topic.
 If it happens to crash, it'll pick up again from the last offset that was committed to the partition.

 Once a connector is deployed and subscribed to one or more topics, then all you need to do is to update a function with an extra annotation.
 So if you added the `topic: payment.created` annotation to the `new-payment` function, from there on it would be invoked with the payload of every message that was published to the `payment.created` topic.